Are you financially prepared for retirement?

 The downsizing decision

 Once retirement age rolls around, it’s common for many Aussies to consider selling their house and moving elsewhere.
-There can be many different reasons: perhaps the children have all grown up and moved away, or the old neighborhood isn’t what it used to be, or the house maintenance and upkeep seem to be increasingly time-consuming; maybe you’re selling for health reasons or looking for a lifestyle change.
+There can be many different reasons for this: perhaps the children have all grown up and moved away, or house maintenance and upkeep is becoming increasingly time-consuming and you’re looking for a lifestyle change, or maybe you’re selling for health reasons.

 1. Are you psychologically prepared to leave the house you’ve lived in for much of your adult life?
 Have you researched the area you intend to move to sufficiently to know what you’re getting yourself into?